ARMEL250/cv-template/README.md

 # cv-template
+#general-infos
-cv template of IT project manager
+this is a cv template of an IT project manager designed using the below technologies
+#technologies
+.HTMl
+.CSS